 - If infection, cysts, bone disease, or tumors are present

-Based on the x-rays and examination Dr. Sakos and Dr. Burden will recommend the type of extraction they feel would be best for you.
+Based on the x-rays and examination Dr. Ho and Dr. Burden will recommend the type of extraction they feel would be best for you.

 First you will be made comfortable and the doctor will answer any questions about the extraction procedure.
 Your wisdom teeth may be able to be extracted using only local anesthesia.
 If this is the case a local anesthesia will be administered and the tooth extracted.